 The Giraffe Heroes Project moves people to stick their necks out for the common good.
 We give them the inspiration to become more engaged and effective in solving the public problems that affect their lives.
 Recognizing that inspiration often needs to be backed up by practical tools, we've developed books, speeches, workshops and other training tools for effective citizen action.
 We moved into classrooms with formal curricula in 1991.
 Now our tools include blogs, an E-zine and online trainings

 We create and disseminate powerful ?new narratives? for social and economic justice built around the motivating stories of "Giraffe Heroes"?real people sticking their necks out to solve tough public problems in their communities or farther afield.
-They?re working on corruption, assaults on minorities and women, hunger, violence and much more.
-When we tell the stories of Giraffe Heroes from podiums, in schools, in our books and blogs, and online, we amplify their voices and bring more attention to their issues and work.
-People see or hear their stories and they?re motivated to follow Giraffe leads?speaking out against inequality, taking a stand against injustice, fighting for sane environmental policies, and being a voice for the powerless.
+When we tell the stories of Giraffe Heroes from podiums, in schools, in our books and blogs, and online, other people see or hear their stories and are motivated to take action too? taking a stand against injustice, fighting for sane environmental policies, and being a voice for the powerless.
 We distribute a K-12 curriculum, helping young people build lives as courageous and compassionate citizens.
 Giraffe Heroes International brings Giraffe inspiration and tools to the world.

 For over 35 years, the Giraffe Heroes Project has been creating and disseminating the motivating stories of "Giraffe Heroes"?real people sticking their necks out to solve tough public problems in their communities and beyond.
 They?re working on environmental challenges, corruption, assaults on minorities and women, hunger, gang violence and much more.
 When we tell the stories of Giraffe Heroes from podiums, in schools, in our books and blogs, and most of all online, others see or hear their stories and they?re motivated to follow Giraffe leads?speaking out against inequality, taking a stand against injustice, fighting for sane environmental policies, being a voice for the powerless and building a shared responsibility for change.